jacquiet/wp_theme_options/README.md

 2. INSTALLATION
 ------------------------------------------------------------
-The theme is integrated with Gulp.
+The module is integrated with Gulp.
 To use the pre-defined Gulp tasks you need to install:

 	node        - https://nodejs.org/en/download/
 	npm         - https://docs.npmjs.com/cli/install
 	gulp        - https://www.npmjs.com/package/gulp

-Once ready, open a command prompt in the theme's main directory and run: npm install
+Once ready, open a command prompt in the module's main directory and run:

+npm install

 The above command will install all dependencies, located in themedir/package.json - devDependencies.